 During boot firmware in ROM loads certain stuff (ifwi) that we unfortunately can’t touch.
 After this it loads U-Boot.
 U-Boot then normally loads and boots the kernel that if finds on /dev/mmcblk0p8.

 After boot you can login, connect to ethernet (if you have a supported USB ethernet adapter) or connect to wifi (or both at the same time) and start securing your device.
 You need to use a terminal program to connect via USB to the Edison for this, at least until you have wifi or ethernet working.
-I have used screen and Gnome Terminal (which works a bit better as you have a line buffer that you can scroll up).
+I have used screen as well as Gnome Terminal (which works a bit better as you have a line buffer that you can scroll up).